20Sunny/RoadMap/ADVANCE SKILL/Readme.md

 - 🎯 GPT-3 Playground - Testing environment
 - 📊 Weights & Biases - Performance tracking
 - 🤖 Hugging Face - Model deployment
+- 🧞‍♂️ [GenieAI.co](https://genieai.co) — a strong example of generative prompt tools.
+It helps clarify your requirements and guides you in crafting effective prompts for AI.

 </details>